Inclusive Community Committee

 • Training

-• to regularize self-reflection and actions that advance justice, equity, diversity, and inclusion in all aspects of academic life
+• to regularize self-reflection and actions that advance inclusive excellence in all aspects of academic life

 • Mentoring